yugrocks/Sound-of-Sine/README.md

 # Sound-of-Sine
-A piece of code to 'listen' to the sound of sine curves (or any curve) using python.
+A piece of code to 'listen' to and visualize the sine curves (or any curve) using python.